gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 # Applying Access Controls

-The aforementioned controls can be applied for individual datasets.
+The aforementioned controls can be applied for individual datasets by those who have administration access to the dataset.
+By default, this is the owner of the dataset and Information System Admins.

 Each dataset can have a rule for its accessibility to (the group of all) general datastore users, and (optionally) extra rules for multiple custom groups of users.
 The following sections will discuss these.

 ## General user access to dataset